tek-kol/CaskMaster/Assignments/Assignment4.md

 [+] I want a central place to organize my URLs, where should that live?
 What extension?
     > Lives in a future assignment
 [+] Test.searchForBreweries is being garbage: In browser returns Array, in test, empty.
     !
 SSL Error: Self signed certificate in certificate chain !
     > Make sure you are not trying to hit API endpoints from CaskMaster endpoints.
 Two different systems, dur.
-[ ] Search ById, when returning a null, what do we do with that?
+[!]
+Search ById, when returning a null, what do we do with that?
 Why not return an empty?
     // Optionals?
-    >
+    > Save it for error handling assignment

 [Cosmetic]
 Redundant code?